-Bagged lunches are available for those who cannot visit the Canada Room due to class conflicts during week days.
-Bagged Lunches can be requested at the front desk in the Canada Room in the morning.
+Bagged lunches are available for those who cannot visit the Canada Room or Loretto Dining Hall due to class conflicts during week days.
+Bagged Lunches can be requested at the cashier in the morning.
 When you collect your bagged lunch, your T-card will be swiped by the cashier.
-Unfortunately, health regulations prevent us from allowing hot meals to be taken out of the Canada Room for consumption at a later time; as a result, all bagged lunches are cold.
+Unfortunately, health regulations prevent us from allowing hot meals to be taken out of the dining facilities for consumption at a later time; as a result, all bagged lunches are cold.